heftymouse/website/src/content/blog/raytracer/index.md

 ## Closing Thoughts

 You can find the source code for this at [heftymouse/raytracer](https://github.com/heftymouse/raytracer).
-This was a fun little journey and I'm glad to finally get tick this off my to-do.
+This was a fun little journey and I'm glad to finally tick this off my to-do.
 On to Crafting Interpreters next!